Powell Elementary Handbook

 YMCA- Students are dismissed to the gym and remain in the care of YMCA employees until they are picked up by parents.

 Capstone and Cochran’s Crossing Bikers/Walkers/Bladers - Please do not come on campus during dismissal time if meeting your child to walk them home.
 A teacher will walk students across the street.
-Kindergarten students must be met by an adult or accompanied by an older sibling.
+Kindergarten and 1st grade students must be met by an adult or accompanied by an older sibling.
 These procedures are put in place to ensure the safety of our students.
 DO NOT park in the Capstone or Cochran’s Green subdivisions at dismissal.
 Only students who walk to their homes should be walkers.

 Extreme Weather Dismissal- This only affects WALKERS/BIKERS.

 This alert will be sent if we are experiencing sideways rain, thunder/lightening or tornado warnings.
 Extreme weather dismissal notifications will be sent via School Messenger at 2:50 pm.
 (Please opt-in for text message alerts!)
 If your child walks to Cochran’s Green, you may still pick up your child at the front of the school at the far-right doors.
 If your child walks to Capstone, you may still pick up your child at the outside doors by the structured play area, across from the art room.
+We will not allow students to walk in extreme weather unless an adult meets them at the school doors.

 Please note that our weather changes drastically in a matter of minutes.
 Principals use their judgment in favor of student safety...be patient when the weather changes.